-In the example above, the items in bars depend on the items in foos and we've implemented this dependency in the perform of BarDirective.
+In the example above, the items in bars depend on the items in foos and we've implemented this dependency in the perform of BarAction.

-We can instead make the configuration object for the BarDirective depend on foos.
-This way BarDirective does not need to know about foos.
+We can instead make the configuration object for the BarAction depend on foos.
+This way BarAction does not need to know about foos.
 You can declare a dependency between config objects with the factory_arguments attribute of the config factory.
 Any config object that is created in earlier dependencies of this action, or in the action itself, can be listed in factory_arguments.
 The key and value in factory_arguments have to match the key and value in config of that earlier action.

-First we create an app with a FooAction that sets up a foos config item as before:
+First we create a FooAction that sets up a foos config item as before:

 '''

-class ConfigDependsApp(dectate.App):

-pass

-@ConfigDependsApp.directive('foo')

 class FooAction(dectate.Action):

 config = {

 'foos': dict

 }

 def init(self, name):

 self.name = name

-def identifier(self, foos):

-return self.name

 def perform(self, obj, foos):

 foos[self.name] = obj

 '''

-Now we create a Bar class that also depends on the foos dict by listing it in factory_arguments:
+Now we create a Bar class that also depends on the foos dict by listing it in factory arguments:

 '''

 class Bar(object):

 factory_arguments = {

 'foos': dict

 }

 def init(self, foos):

 self.foos = foos

 self.l = []

 def add(self, name, obj):

-'''

-'''

 in_foo = name in self.foos

 self.l.append((name, obj, in_foo))

 '''